libretro/docs/docs/library/scummvm.md

 Some games only contain music in the form of MIDI data.
 By default, ScummVM will emulate MIDI mode using AdLib.
 Higher quality audio may be achieved for MIDI-enabled games by using FluidSynth MIDI emulation with an appropriate soundfont.
 This is the recommended mode of operation under RetroArch.

-- Select the 'MIDI' tab, then under 'GM Device' select 'FluidSynth'.
+- Select the 'MIDI' tab, then under 'GM Device:' select 'FluidSynth'.

 - Press the 'SoundFont:' button and navigate to the RetroArch `system` directory.
 Enter the `scummvm/extra/` folder.
 (NB: If the steps of this guide have been followed in order, the `scummvm/extra/` folder will be selected automatically upon pressing the 'SoundFont:' button)